-While English graduates have many opportunities for employment in fields that are “literary” in nature, they are by no means limited to these.
-This major is considered excellent pre-professional training for careers in law and medicine.
-Law schools and medical schools consistently place high value on the qualities developed in the English major: broad humane understanding as well as articulateness.
-These qualities are also highly valued in training for federal service, public policy, and health services as well as for the better known options of teaching and library science.
-Business also values English majors; they are employed in management, personnel, advertising, sales and marketing, public relations and research.
+This major is considered excellent pre-professional training for careers in education, media, law, and medicine.
+Law schools and medical schools consistently place a high value on the qualities developed in the English major: broad humane understanding as well as articulateness.
+These qualities are also highly valued in training for civil service, public policy, and health services as well as for teaching and library science.
+Business also values English majors: excellent writing and research skills are highly portable.

 Nature of the Work

 It is difficult to summarize the work of those with a degree in English due to the broad array of career options they pursue.
 Presented below are brief sketches of occupations that require the English major’s skills in communication and analysis.

 Production assistant, editorial assistant, and copywriter are examples of entry-level positions in publishing.
 Production assistants clip stories that come over the wire services’ printers, answer phones and make copies of material for news writers, editors, and program directors.
 They review copy for errors in grammar, punctuation, and spelling.
 They check manuscripts for readability, style, and agreement with editorial policy.
 Editorial Assistants perform research for writers and verify facts, dates, and statistics.
 They may help prepare material for publication or broadcast by arranging page layouts of articles, photographs, and advertising or by planning the use of films.
 They may also compose headlines, prepare copy for typesetters, and proofread the printer’s galleys.
 Some editorial assistants read and evaluate manuscripts submitted by freelance writers or answer letters about published or broadcast material.
 Copywriters write advertising copy for use by publication or broadcast media to promote the sale of goods and services.